 Next, we'll go to the Memories tab, you'll probably want to select "Erase Flash before programming", and then select the location of your bootloader or other code.
 Hit Program and you should be good to go after a second or 2.

-If your product is not working as you expected or you need technical assistance or information, head on over to the SparkFun Technical Assistance page for some initial troubleshooting.
+If you need technical assistance and more information on a product that is not working as you expected, we recommend heading on over to the SparkFun Technical Assistance page for some initial troubleshooting.

 If you don't find what you need there, the SparkFun Forums are a great place to find and ask for help.
 If this is your first visit, you'll need to create a Forum Account to search product forums and post questions.